schlagert/syslog/README.md

     ]}
 ]}.
 ```
-It will handle being supplying custom formatter and message like the existing
+It will also handle custom formatters like other existing `lager` backends.
-`lager` backends.

 One additional feature this backend provides is the optional ability to store
 the metadata from a `lager` message into the _STRUCTURED-DATA_ part of a
 RFC 5424 message.
 It takes a tuple with first element being the
 _STRUCTURED-DATA_ id, and the second element being a list of atoms
 corresponding to the metadata key whose values you want to pack.
 If you don't
-want to forward any of the metadata or are using RFC3164 then you can supply
+want to forward any of the metadata or are using RFC 3164 then you can supply
 an empty tuple `{}`.
-Any metadata keys which you are looking for which do not
+Only metadata matching the configured keys will be included
-exist will not get put into the _STRUCTURED-DATA_
+into the _STRUCTURED-DATA_

 Performance
 -----------